EliaTogni/Univault/Classes/Simulation.md

 These gamma random variables are the continuous counterparts of a specific type of discrete random variables: the sum of $n$ independent exponential random variables, each having parameter $\lambda$, is a gamma random variable with parameters $n$, $\lambda$.
 Furthermore, the time of the $n$-th event of a Poisson process having rate $\lambda$ is a gamma random variable with parameters $n$, $\lambda$.

 How can we simulate a Poisson Process?
-A discrete event approach is generate the first interesting event, which is the first event in the process, and to generate this event we draw a value from an exponential random variable, which is the interarrival time.
+A discrete event approach is to generate the first interesting event, which is the first event in the process, and to generate this event we draw a value from an exponential random variable, which is the interarrival time.

 Another possible ways to simulate a Poisson Process of parameter $\lambda$ for a time horizon $T$ consists in the following steps:
 - we generate a value $n$ drawing it from a Poisson random variable of parameter $T \lambda$.
 That is, we draw the number of events we will see in the process up to time $T$.